aprilde/daily-lift/4-widget/widget-build-plan.md

 # Daily Lift — Home Screen Widget (Phase 2) — Build Plan

 **Status note (read this first):** this is the plan exactly as written and approved before implementation began, kept as the historical record.
-Two things changed during the build based on real on-device evidence — both documented in full in `../2-team-review/DECISION-LOG.md`, Addendum 13:
+Two things were cut during the build and both have since been restored — the cut is documented in `../2-team-review/DECISION-LOG.md`, Addendum 13, and the restoration in Addendum 14:

-- The checkbox is **read-only**, not tappable-to-toggle as planned in Step 4 below.
-Extensive on-device testing traced the failure to Glance's list-rendering reliability on the test device, not the app's logic (confirmed by reading the app's persisted data directly off the device mid-debugging).
-Tapping the checkbox now opens the app instead.
+- The checkbox **is tappable-to-toggle**, as originally planned in Step 4 below.
+It was briefly made read-only after on-device testing appeared to trace the failure to Glance's list-rendering reliability.
+That diagnosis was wrong: the widget was reading its data outside the Glance composition, so it captured the data once when its session started and redrew that same snapshot forever.
+Taps saved correctly and were painted over — which is why reading the persisted data off the device showed everything working, and why the platform took the blame.
-- Resizing is **temporarily disabled** (`SizeMode.Single`, one fixed size) rather than the `SizeMode.Responsive` three-breakpoint design in Step 8.
-It was tangled up with the checkbox bug above and hasn't been re-verified since checkbox interactivity was removed.
+- Resizing **is enabled** (`SizeMode.Exact`), covering the row-count breakpoints in Step 8.
+It was briefly pinned to `SizeMode.Single` as collateral from the same misdiagnosis — which had its own cost, since under `SizeMode.Single` the size query always returns the declared minimum, silently capping every widget at 2 rows however large it was.

+One item from the plan below is fixed but not yet confirmed in the wild: the lazy midnight rollover.
+The stale-data bug had frozen the widget on a single weekday, and while the fix is in and understood, a live rollover hasn't been observed yet.

 Everything else below was built as planned.